syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 The values in each column can be formatted using the `Format` property of the column object.

-The following example shows how to specify the numeric format string to display currency, percentage symbols and date values in a column.
+The following code example shows how to format the numeric and date values in TreeGrid column,

 {% highlight CSHTML %}
 @(Html.EJ().TreeGrid("TreeGridContainer")